-Why All These Crazy Hypnosis Techniques & Theories?
+Why All These Crazy Hypnosis Theories & Techniques?

 If you don’t know what a punch card is, they were a way people used to input data and programming into computers.
-See the image.
+See the image above.

 If the client wanted to stop biting their nails, you’d located punch card labeled “nail biting.”
 You told the client to rip up that punch card.
 Then, they were instructed to take a blank punch card and give it to the angel Michael.
 Michael would take care of new programming to take the place of the old.